 Turkey conservation permits are available from nonprofit conservation organizations.
 The organizations usually sell the permits at fundraising banquets.
-A list of organizations selling conservation permits for Utah's 2019 turkey season will be available at wildlife.utah.gov by late December 2018.
+A list of organizations selling conservation permits for Utah's 2020 turkey No drones allowed season will be available at wildlife.utah.gov by late December 2019.